caseyocampo/caseyocampo-wp-theme/README.md

-# Welcome to the my custom theme!
+# Custom theme for caseyocampo.com!

-I built this theme so that I could use my own custom WordPress theme for my personal website at https://www.caseyocampo.com.
+I built this so that I could use my own custom WordPress theme for my personal website.